 When I use the word “form”, I do not want to invoke a distinction between form and content and spring the metaphysical trap privileging a primary order of form as an abiding and stabilising presence.
 For me, “form” has the force of a designated space – presumably, that between traditionally formulated dichotomies such as self and other.
 A substitute for the term might be ellipsis, or trope or poetic image.
 What I have in mind is not a single, easily identifiable structure, or even an easily described spatial apperception (Baker 1987: 16 emphasis in original).

 Baker’s performative act here elegantly shifts ‘form’ to ‘process’, awakening the arrested potential of the modernist’s still life into a breathing, shimmering life-force within an expanded and deeper history of modernist production.
 ‘Form’ as process, becomes something inherently transitory and fluid, as a space between, a “symbolising fluidity” as “a family of concepts or a momentary and changing same array”, as something living, alive, transformative (Baker 1987: 17).
-This always fluid form or array, the “changing-same” is critically embedded in the concept of the mask which, as an inherently multivalent form, provides a fluid “metaphor of concealment and revelation” (Blackmer 1993: 233).
+This always fluid form or array, the “changing-same”, is critically embedded in the concept of the mask which, as an inherently multivalent form, provides a fluid “metaphor of concealment and revelation” (Blackmer 1993: 233).
 The mask, as a form that constantly oscillates “between traditionally formulated dichotomies such as self and other” provides a means by which to connect ideas of gestalt-like activity embedded in the Devotional Wallpaper with Boyce’s Good Morning Freedom print, which I return to in the next post, through a continued serial de-centring of hegemonic norms.
 The “form, array, mask” deciphered through Baker’s scholarship is both the “minstrel mask” and the Dan mask, a duality that provides the necessary keys to unpack the performative strategy both culturally and sonically, as a productive “spirit of denial” that I hear throughout Sonia Boyce’s Devotional Series (Baker 1987: 16).
 For the Devotional Wallpaper can be read as exhibiting a similar formal process as that which Baker articulates, as having “the force of a designated space”, as the space that oscillates between dichotomies.
-The form of the wallpaper, as a wall of silent sound, then, can be heard as sounding out the auditory thresholds of a particular mnemonic ritualistic device through a logics of performative silence, which I turn to next.
+The form of the wallpaper, as a wall of silent sound, then, can be heard as sounding out the auditory thresholds of a particular mnemonic ritualistic device through a logics of performative silence, which I elaborate upon through the following posts.

 - I am aware here of the implications for feminism and queerness that using Baraka’s theory could potentially represent.
 Instead, following Jose Muñoz and Fred Moten, I read Baraka’s theory as a queer negation (Munoz 2007; Moten 2003).